 Nevertheless, I reckon human culture may never accept the evidence.
 The phrase above, “So brains are programmed to produce behavior that serves those ends—or seek substitutes that stimulate the same neural systems”, suggests why.
 We have “neural systems” necessary for a social species such as ourselves to carry out the social interactions required for survival.
 When viewed as a result of our “neural systems”, the sense of free will itself can be seen as a “substitute that stimulates”.

 Furthermore, the observation that “brains are programmed to produce behavior that serves those ends” must logically apply to our cognitive behavior as well.
-In other words, our brains are also programmed to produce cognitive behavior — thoughts — that serve those ends.
-An essential ‘end’ for social animals lies in the establishment of hierarchical authority.
-A belief in ‘free will’ serves that “end” for it allows individuals to assign blame, i.e., assigning blame (a.k.a. responsibility) plays a key role in establishing hierarchical authority.
-The ‘right and strong’ rise to the top of the pecking order, the ‘weak and wrong’ sink to the bottom.
+In other words, our brains are also programmed to produce thoughts that serve those “ends”.
+An necessary “end” for social animals is the establishment of hierarchical authority.
+A belief in ‘free will’ serves that hierarchical “end” for it allows us to assign responsibility, praise and blame.
+These judgments play a key role in establishing hierarchy.
+The ‘right, good, and strong’ rise to the top of the pecking order; the ‘wrong, bad, and weak’ sink to the bottom.

 Social animals, including humans, need behavioral mechanisms that pull them together to cooperate at times, and push them apart to compete at other times.
 A sense of tribal hierarchy drives individuals to compete for the leadership position, or to cooperate and follow their leader.
 As part of this process, an innate sense of ‘will’, for lack of a better word, helps social animals size up each other and themselves in social situations.
 Given human cognition, it is not surprising that our sense of ‘will’ turns into a wishful thinking belief — ‘free will’.